 As part of our careers and work related curriculum students will be given the opportunity to attend a variety of careers and employability based informational events through their subject teachers.

-Year 11 students are invited to attend an independent careers interview with Amanda Cassidy the independent Careers and Employability adviser from Hampshire Futures assigned one day a week to The Hamble School.
+Year 11 students are invited to attend an independent interview in school with a Careers Adviser from the Careers, Employability and Participation team at Hampshire Futures.
 The careers interview can be an excellent opportunity for not only your son/daughter to learn about the main providers of post-16 opportunities, but also for parents to enhance their understanding of what is available to their son/daughter after they leave The Hamble School.
 Therefore, parents are very welcome to attend their son/daughter’s careers interview.
 Please be aware, however, that these take place throughout the school day and we may not be able to guarantee a requested time.

 Check your website at www3.hants.gov.uk/yourfuture.htm for information on everything from your learning to your health.